Formicidae Latreille, 1802 valid

 WORLD AND ZOOGEOGRAPHICAL REGIONAL IDENTIFICATION KEYS TO HIGHER TAXA

-Forel, 1891c: 8 (Madagascar genera key); Emery, 1896e: 173 (Formicidae subfamilies and genera); Emery, 1910b: 4 (Dorylinae tribes and genera); Emery, 1911e: 4 (Ponerinae tribes and genera); Emery, 1913a: 6 (Dolichoderinae tribes and genera); Escherich, 1917: 2 (Formicidae subfamilies); Emery, 1921c: 9, 12, 16 (Myrmicinae tribes and genera); Arnold, 1915: 9 (Formicidae Africa subfamilies); Wheeler, 1922: 631 (Formicidae subfamilies, tribes and genera); Emery, 1925d: 7 (Formicinae tribes and genera); Clark, 1951: 14 (Formicidae subfamilies); Wheeler & Wheeler, 1972a: 42 (Formicidae subfamilies); Bolton, 1973a: 321 (West Africa subfamilies, genera); Snelling, 1981: 386 (Formicidae subfamilies); Baroni Urbani, 1984: 74 (Neotropical subfamilies and genera); Hölldobler & Wilson, 1990: 33 (Formicidae subfamilies and genera); Bolton, 1990c: 1361 (Formicidae subfamilies); Shattuck, 1992c: 20 (Dolichoderinae genera); Ward, 1990: 464 (Pseudomyrmecinae genera); Brothers & Finnamore, 1993: 218 (Formicidae subfamilies); Bolton, 1994: 7 (Formicidae subfamilies and genera); Bolton, 2003: 11 (Formicidae subfamilies); Boudinot, 2015: 14 (Formicidae subfamilies, males); Fisher & Bolton, 2016: 28, 60, 128 (Afrotropical and Malagasy subfamilies, Afrotropical genera, Malagasy genera); Cantone, 2017: 1 (Formicidae male wing venation, key to most genera); Fernández et al., 2019c: 459 (Neotropical subfamilies and genera); Boudinot, 2019: 489 (Neotropical subfamilies and genera, males key); Boudinot et al., 2020: 27 (Mesozoic Formicoidea synopsis, key); Heterick, 2021: 19 (Western Australia subfamilies key); Camacho et al., 2022: 9, 15 (Ectatomminae genera, key); Boudinot et al., 2022: 6 (revision of male-based key to subfamilies).
+Forel, 1891c: 8 (Madagascar genera key); Emery, 1896e: 173 (Formicidae subfamilies and genera); Emery, 1910b: 4 (Dorylinae tribes and genera); Emery, 1911e: 4 (Ponerinae tribes and genera); Emery, 1913a: 6 (Dolichoderinae tribes and genera); Escherich, 1917: 2 (Formicidae subfamilies); Emery, 1921c: 9, 12, 16 (Myrmicinae tribes and genera); Arnold, 1915: 9 (Formicidae Africa subfamilies); Wheeler, 1922: 631 (Formicidae subfamilies, tribes and genera); Emery, 1925d: 7 (Formicinae tribes and genera); Clark, 1951: 14 (Formicidae subfamilies); Wheeler & Wheeler, 1972a: 42 (Formicidae subfamilies); Bolton, 1973a: 321 (West Africa subfamilies, genera); Snelling, 1981: 386 (Formicidae subfamilies); Baroni Urbani, 1984: 74 (Neotropical subfamilies and genera); Hölldobler & Wilson, 1990: 33 (Formicidae subfamilies and genera); Bolton, 1990c: 1361 (Formicidae subfamilies); Shattuck, 1992c: 20 (Dolichoderinae genera); Ward, 1990: 464 (Pseudomyrmecinae genera); Brothers & Finnamore, 1993: 218 (Formicidae subfamilies); Bolton, 1994: 7 (Formicidae subfamilies and genera); Bolton, 2003: 11 (Formicidae subfamilies); Boudinot, 2015: 14 (Formicidae subfamilies, males); Fisher & Bolton, 2016: 28, 60, 128 (Afrotropical and Malagasy subfamilies, Afrotropical genera, Malagasy genera); Cantone, 2017: 1 (Formicidae male wing venation, key to most genera); Fernández et al., 2019c: 459 (Neotropical subfamilies and genera); Boudinot, 2019: 489 (Neotropical subfamilies and genera, males key); Boudinot et al., 2020: 27 (Mesozoic Formicoidea synopsis, key); Heterick, 2021: 19 (Western Australia subfamilies key); Camacho et al., 2022: 9, 15 (Ectatomminae genera, key); Boudinot et al., 2022: 6 (revision of male-based key to subfamilies); Ramamonjisoa et al., 2024: 289 (male-based key to subfamilies and genera of the Malagasy region).

 EVOLUTION AND PHYLOGENY OF FORMICIDAE

-Wheeler, 1920: 52; Emery, 1920e: 370; Donisthorpe, 1922b: xlvi; Wheeler, 1923g: 156; Wheeler, 1928h: 124; Stitz, 1935a: 211; Morley, 1938: 190; Brown & Nutting, 1950: 113; Bernard, 1951c: 1041; Brown, 1954e: 30; Wilson et al., 1967: 12; Taylor, 1978a: 982; Rasnitsyn, 1980: 45-46 (foldout page); Lutz, 1986: 213; Dlussky & Fedoseeva, 1988: 137; Baroni Urbani, 1989: 137; Brandão et al., 1990: 201; Hölldobler & Wilson, 1990: 26; Hashimoto, 1991a: 125; Hashimoto, 1991b: 289; Baroni Urbani et al., 1992: 301; Shattuck, 1992b: 203; Brothers & Carpenter, 1993: 227; Ward, 1994: 173; Hashimoto, 1996: 340; Crozier et al., 1997: 22; Grimaldi et al., 1997: 25; Perrault, 1999b: 125; Brothers, 1999: 233; Grimaldi & Agosti, 2000b: 13680; Ward & Brady, 2003: 361; Ohnishi et al., 2004: 419; Astruc et al., 2004: 880; Ward & Downie, 2005: 310; Grimaldi & Engel, 2005: 440; Wilson & Hölldobler, 2005a: 7411; Brady et al., 2006: 18172; Moreau et al., 2006: 101; Ouellette et al., 2006: 359; Ward, 2007c: 549; Perrichot et al., 2008: 85; Rabeling et al., 2008: 14914; Moreau, 2009: 201; Ward et al., 2010: 342; Kück et al., 2011: 1 (family molecular phylogeny); Keller, 2011: 1; Moreau & Bell, 2011: 22; Johnson et al., 2013: 2058; Moreau & Bell, 2013: 2240; Schmidt, 2013: 201; Ward et al., 2015: 61; Peeters et al., 2017: 556 (cuticle thickness evolution); Peters et al., 2017: 1015 (family relationship to other Aculeata); Branstetter et al., 2017: 1021 (family relationship to other Aculeata); Branstetter et al., 2017: 774; Blanchard & Moreau, 2017: 315; Economo et al., 2018: 1; Borowiec et al., 2019: 111; Fernández et al., 2019b: 57; Borowiec et al., 2020: 1; Boudinot et al., 2020: 30; Greer & Moreau, 2022: 60 (ant cocoons); Fernández et al., 2021: 1 (Neotropical Formicidae); Romiguier et al., 2022: 1 (family molecular phylogeny); Mera-Rodríguez et al., 2023: 1 (evolution of social parasitism); Cai, 2024: 1.
+Wheeler, 1920: 52; Emery, 1920e: 370; Donisthorpe, 1922b: xlvi; Wheeler, 1923g: 156; Wheeler, 1928h: 124; Stitz, 1935a: 211; Morley, 1938: 190; Brown & Nutting, 1950: 113; Bernard, 1951c: 1041; Brown, 1954e: 30; Wilson et al., 1967: 12; Taylor, 1978a: 982; Rasnitsyn, 1980: 45-46 (foldout page); Lutz, 1986: 213; Dlussky & Fedoseeva, 1988: 137; Baroni Urbani, 1989: 137; Brandão et al., 1990: 201; Hölldobler & Wilson, 1990: 26; Hashimoto, 1991a: 125; Hashimoto, 1991b: 289; Baroni Urbani et al., 1992: 301; Shattuck, 1992b: 203; Brothers & Carpenter, 1993: 227; Ward, 1994: 173; Hashimoto, 1996: 340; Crozier et al., 1997: 22; Grimaldi et al., 1997: 25; Perrault, 1999b: 125; Brothers, 1999: 233; Grimaldi & Agosti, 2000b: 13680; Ward & Brady, 2003: 361; Ohnishi et al., 2004: 419; Astruc et al., 2004: 880; Ward & Downie, 2005: 310; Grimaldi & Engel, 2005: 440; Wilson & Hölldobler, 2005a: 7411; Brady et al., 2006: 18172; Moreau et al., 2006: 101; Ouellette et al., 2006: 359; Ward, 2007c: 549; Perrichot et al., 2008: 85; Rabeling et al., 2008: 14914; Moreau, 2009: 201; Ward et al., 2010: 342; Kück et al., 2011: 1 (family molecular phylogeny); Keller, 2011: 1; Moreau & Bell, 2011: 22; Johnson et al., 2013: 2058; Moreau & Bell, 2013: 2240; Schmidt, 2013: 201; Ward et al., 2015: 61; Peeters et al., 2017: 556 (cuticle thickness evolution); Peters et al., 2017: 1015 (family relationship to other Aculeata); Branstetter et al., 2017: 1021 (family relationship to other Aculeata); Branstetter et al., 2017: 774; Blanchard & Moreau, 2017: 315; Economo et al., 2018: 1; Borowiec et al., 2019: 111; Fernández et al., 2019b: 57; Borowiec et al., 2021: 1; Boudinot et al., 2020: 30; Greer & Moreau, 2022: 60 (ant cocoons); Fernández et al., 2021: 1 (Neotropical Formicidae); Romiguier et al., 2022: 1 (family molecular phylogeny); Mera-Rodríguez et al., 2023: 1 (evolution of social parasitism); Cai, 2024: 1; Sosiak et al., 2024: 1.

 PALAEONTOLOGY OF FORMICIDAE

-Heer, 1849: 1 (Miocene ants, Germany and Croatia); Mayr, 1867b: 47 (Miocene ants Croatia); Emery, 1891b: 141 (Sicilian Amber); Scudder, 1891: 682 (fossil taxa catalogue); André, 1895b: 80 (Baltic Amber); Emery, 1905e: 187 (Baltic Amber); Handlirsch, 1907: 859 (fossil taxa catalogue); Wheeler, 1915i: 1 (Baltic amber fauna synopsis); Théobald, 1937a: 127 (fossil ants France); Burnham, 1979: 108 (fossils in amber checklist); Keilbach, 1982: 272 (fossils in amber checklist); Spahr, 1987: 41 (fossils in amber checklist); Brandão et al., 1990: 201 (oldest fossil record); Carpenter, 1992: 490 (fossil genera review); Bolton, 1995b: 4 (fossil taxa checklist); Grimaldi et al., 1997: 1 (Cretaceous genera in amber); Dlussky, 1997a: 617 (Baltic amber genera key); Hong, 2002: 524 (Chinese Amber); Bolton, 2003: 73 (fossil subfamilies synopsis); Grimaldi & Engel, 2005: 440 (fossil ants synopsis); Dlussky & Rasnitsyn, 2007: 118 (Palaeontological record); Perrichot et al., 2008: 85 (Cretaceous ants review); Dlussky & Rasnitsyn, 2009: 1024 (European Upper Eocene amber, synopsis of species); LaPolla et al., 2013: 609 (Mesozoic and Cenozoic major ant fossil deposits list, Cretaceous and Cenozoic ant fossils bibliographical review); Dlussky & Perfilieva, 2014: 433 (Bembridge Marls (Eocene, U.K.) species, key); Dlussky & Putyatina, 2014: 237 (Miocene ants Croatia); Dlussky et al., 2015: 131 (Late Eocene of Sikhote-Alin fossils); Perkovsky, 2016: 113 (list of ants in Late Eocene ambers); Barden & Grimaldi, 2016: 515 (Cretaceous stem-group ants and phylogeny); Perrichot et al., 2016: 1468 (Cretaceous, morphology and ecology); Barden, 2017: 1, 7 (Mesozoic fossil ants synopsis, list of fossil ant deposits and their contents); Zheng et al., 2018: 1 (subfamily records from Late Cretaceous burmite); Barden & Engel, 2019: 1 (broad-perspective review of fossil record); Perrichot et al., 2020: 1 (†Haidomyrmecinae); Barden et al., 2020: 3818 (morphospace); Boudinot et al., 2020: 27 (synopsis, key to Mesozoic Formicoidea); Radchenko & Perkovsky, 2021: 47 (Bitterfield syninclusions; tropical, Holarctic elements of Baltic ambers); Perrichot et al., 2022: 775 (Miocene ants from Ethiopian amber); Sawh et al., 2023: 139 (first fossil replete ant worker (Leptomyrmex neotropicus)).
+Heer, 1849: 1 (Miocene ants, Germany and Croatia); Mayr, 1867b: 47 (Miocene ants Croatia); Emery, 1891b: 141 (Sicilian Amber); Scudder, 1891: 682 (fossil taxa catalogue); André, 1895b: 80 (Baltic Amber); Emery, 1905e: 187 (Baltic Amber); Handlirsch, 1907: 859 (fossil taxa catalogue); Wheeler, 1915i: 1 (Baltic amber fauna synopsis); Théobald, 1937a: 127 (fossil ants France); Burnham, 1979: 108 (fossils in amber checklist); Keilbach, 1982: 272 (fossils in amber checklist); Spahr, 1987: 41 (fossils in amber checklist); Brandão et al., 1990: 201 (oldest fossil record); Carpenter, 1992: 490 (fossil genera review); Bolton, 1995b: 4 (fossil taxa checklist); Grimaldi et al., 1997: 1 (Cretaceous genera in amber); Dlussky, 1997a: 617 (Baltic amber genera key); Hong, 2002: 524 (Chinese Amber); Bolton, 2003: 73 (fossil subfamilies synopsis); Grimaldi & Engel, 2005: 440 (fossil ants synopsis); Dlussky & Rasnitsyn, 2007: 118 (Palaeontological record); Perrichot et al., 2008: 85 (Cretaceous ants review); Dlussky & Rasnitsyn, 2009: 1024 (European Upper Eocene amber, synopsis of species); LaPolla et al., 2013: 609 (Mesozoic and Cenozoic major ant fossil deposits list, Cretaceous and Cenozoic ant fossils bibliographical review); Dlussky & Perfilieva, 2014: 433 (Bembridge Marls (Eocene, U.K.) species, key); Dlussky & Putyatina, 2014: 237 (Miocene ants Croatia); Dlussky et al., 2015: 131 (Late Eocene of Sikhote-Alin fossils); Perkovsky, 2016: 113 (list of ants in Late Eocene ambers); Barden & Grimaldi, 2016: 515 (Cretaceous stem-group ants and phylogeny); Perrichot et al., 2016: 1468 (Cretaceous, morphology and ecology); Barden, 2017: 1, 7 (Mesozoic fossil ants synopsis, list of fossil ant deposits and their contents); Zheng et al., 2018: 1 (subfamily records from Late Cretaceous burmite); Barden & Engel, 2019: 1 (broad-perspective review of fossil record); Perrichot et al., 2020: 1 (†Haidomyrmecinae); Barden et al., 2020: 3818 (morphospace); Boudinot et al., 2020: 27 (synopsis, key to Mesozoic Formicoidea); Radchenko & Perkovsky, 2021: 47 (Bitterfield syninclusions; tropical, Holarctic elements of Baltic ambers); Perrichot et al., 2022: 775 (Miocene ants from Ethiopian amber); Sawh et al., 2023: 139 (first fossil replete ant worker (Leptomyrmex neotropicus)); Loewen et al., 2024: 1; Córdova-Tabares et al., 2024: 435 (Oligo-Miocene spider-ant predation).

 OTHER GENERAL REFERENCES

-Bolton, 1995a: 1038 (census of extant taxa); Ward et al., 1996: 55 (bibliography of systematics); Brown, 2000a: 46 (overview of genera); Brandão, 2000: 172 (list of major ant collections); Bolton, 2003: 15, 77 (diagnosis, synopsis); Bolton, 2007a: 51 (method for taxonomic revisions); Taylor, 2007: 580 (eusociality in ants); Gull-e-Fareen et al., 2020: 101 (ant-aphid trophic interactions); Schultheiss et al., 2022: 1 (estimate of ant biomass, abundance, distribution); Wazema et al., 2024: 339 (Harold G. Fowler ant collection and data).
+Bolton, 1995a: 1038 (census of extant taxa); Ward et al., 1996: 55 (bibliography of systematics); Brown, 2000a: 46 (overview of genera); Brandão, 2000: 172 (list of major ant collections); Bolton, 2003: 15, 77 (diagnosis, synopsis); Bolton, 2007a: 51 (method for taxonomic revisions); Taylor, 2007: 580 (eusociality in ants); Gull-e-Fareen et al., 2020: 101 (ant-aphid trophic interactions); Schultheiss et al., 2022: 1 (estimate of ant biomass, abundance, distribution); Wazema et al., 2024: 339 (Harold G. Fowler ant collection and data); Duarte & Breto, 2024: 301 (Museo Nacional de Historia Natural de Cuba type catalogue).

 REGIONAL CATALOGUES AND CHECKLISTS